kati-tran/Organization-Discord-Bot/README.md

 Currently contains:
 <h1>Commands</h1>

-<li>!covenant: Brings up the help menu to see available commands/usability.</li>
+<li>!kaiser: Brings up the help menu to see available commands/usability.</li>

 <li>!quote: Save a personal 'quote' to be used at any time.
 Requires a message to follow the command to work.
 Example: '!quote Hello World!'</li>